 Employee satisfaction leads to customer satisfaction.
 And with seamless digital experiences in their personal lives, employee expectations are now rising.
 It is no different with generative AI solutions.
 Empowering supply chain teams with the technology will boost morale, unlocking far more than efficiency and cost savings.

-Crucially, when employees utilize the time freed up by generative AI for upskilling or innovation, the technology can be a very helpful co-pilot, thanks to its growing accessibility.
+Crucially, when employees utilize the time freed up by generative AI for upskilling or innovation, the technology can be a very helpful co-pilot, thanks to its growing accessibility in recent years.
 Supply chain teams can leverage the user-friendly interfaces of gen AI tools, creative content generation and data analysis to:

 - Upskill themselves continuously, learning new skills and adapting to evolving trends in supply chain management and data analysis.